 Matariki, the Māori new year, was first marked as a public holiday in 2022.
 It is observed on a Friday in late June or early July.

 Labour Day was first celebrated in 1890 by trade unionists, who wanted the eight-hour working day extended to all workers.
-It became a public holiday in 1899, observed on the fourth Monday in October.
+It became a public holiday in 1899 and is always observed on the fourth Monday in October.

 Provincial anniversary days (now known officially as regional anniversary days) are observed on different days in different areas.
 They were celebrated from the mid-19th century, usually on the day that the first organised group of European settlers arrived in a region.
 Sports events, regattas, balls and races were held.
 They usually occur on a Monday, but there are some exceptions.

 Christmas is celebrated with carol singing, Christmas trees and present-giving, and Christians may go to church.
 In New Zealand Christmas is in summer, so some people go to the beach or have barbecues.
 Both Christmas Day (25 December) and Boxing Day (26 December) are holidays.
 If either or both fall on a weekend, they are Mondayised.